4.18 Ongoing Case Planning

 • The SSW assesses the progress of the family in meeting the family and individual objectives as part of ongoing assessment and service delivery.

-• Efforts to establish paternity, locate absent parents, identify and explore relative placements, excellent service provision, and assessing the stability of the child’s placement and the caregiver’s commitment to the child are core case work principles and important aspects of concurrent planning that should be assessed and documented in service recordings on an ongoing basis.
+• Efforts to establish paternity, locate absent parents, identify and explore relative placements, excellent service provision, and assess the stability of the child’s placement and the caregiver’s commitment to the child are core casework principles and important aspects of concurrent planning that should be assessed and documented in service recordings on an ongoing basis.

-• Child-specific recruitment efforts to find a permanent placement may include such efforts as tribal, state, regional, and national adoption exchanges, and electronic exchange systems in order to facilitate orderly and timely in state and interstate placements (when the child’s goal is adoption).
+• Child-specific recruitment efforts to find a permanent placement may include such efforts as tribal, state, regional, and national adoption exchanges, and electronic exchange systems to facilitate orderly and timely in-state and interstate placements (when the child’s goal is adoption).

 • Public Law 96-272 (title IV-E) requires the participation of one objective third (3rd) party in the periodic review, who is not: